This post may contain affiliate links. Please read our disclosure policy.

 Professional Tips

-Step 3: Add eggs and vanilla.
-Add eggs one at a time, mixing fully between each addition (about 30 seconds each).
-Add vanilla with the second egg.
+Step 3: Add the eggs and vanilla.
+Add the eggs one at a time, beating the mixture in between each addition.
+Scrape down the sides of the bowl when needed.
+Add the vanilla extract with the second egg.

-Step 7: Preheat the oven.
-Preheat to 350°F (or 325°F convection) and line baking sheets with parchment paper.
+Step 7: Preheat the oven and prepare the pans.
+Set the oven to 325°F convection or 350°F conventional and line two baking sheets with parchment paper.

 Chef Lindsey’s Recipe Tip